-To provide appropriately qualified students with a programme of academic study that will enable them to continue to higher level research in astrophysics, e.g. through a PhD route.
+To provide appropriately qualified students with a programme of academic study that will enable them to continue to higher level research in observational astrophysics, e.g. through a PhD route.
 To provide a postgraduate study opportunity for those who may be disenfranchised from higher education either by being full-time employees and/or residing in international locations where such opportunities are not available.
-To develop those learning, computational, communication and reflective skills necessary to enable students to carry out independent study in astrophysics and related areas.
-To complete a project of independent and original research in astrophysics.
+To develop those learning, computational, communication and reflective skills necessary to enable students to carry out independent study in observational astrophysics and related areas.
+To complete a project of independent and original research in observational astrophysics using appropriate and state-of-the-art observational facilities.